jetsonhacks/JHLEDBackpack/README.md

 http://www.adafruit.com/products/880

 <em><strong>Note:</strong> For earlier version compatible with L4T 27.X and 28.X, please see the 'Tags' section.
-These version are marked as version 1.X of this repository.
+Those version are marked as version 1.X of this repository.
 This marks the start of version 2.X for L4T 31.X.
-Each Jetson Development Kit has its own definition of pins and I2C busses, please see <a href="https://www.jetsonhacks.com/" title="JetsonHacks"> 'Pinouts' for more information.</em>
+Each Jetson Development Kit has its own definition of pins and I2C busses, please see <a href="https://wp.me/P7ZgI9-123" title="JetsonHacks" target="_blank">JetsonHacks Jetson Pinout Links</a> for more information.</em>

 <h3>Example</h3>
 To run the example: